bekk/bekk-christmas/post/thecloud/serverless-containers-with-google-cloud-run.md

   model and supported languages/versions too limited?
 Let's have a look at [_Google Cloud Run_](https://cloud.google.com/run/) - a fully managed serverless platform for running stateless HTTP-driven containers.
-And where you only pay for resources used during requests.
+And where you only pay for resources used when handling requests.
 links:
   - title: Cloud Run product overview
     url: 'https://cloud.google.com/run'